 Introduction to CSS Validator

-Any code written in any programming language must always adhere to a set of rules and standards set for it.
-All the programming languages offer some or the other tools to validate that the code is following the best practices.
-Similar is the job of Validator in CSS.
-A CSS Validator makes sure that the CSS code is in accordance with the standards set for the language.
-These standards are set by W3 consortium for both HTML and CSS.
-Also, there is a high possibility in CSS, that if the code is not correct, it will function adversely to the expected behavior.
-This is where validator comes into play, and points out if the code is wrong.
+Any code written in any programming language must always adhere to a set of rules and standards.
+All the programming languages offer some or the other tools to validate that the code follows the best practices.
+Similar is the job of a Validator in CSS.
+A CSS Validator ensures that the CSS code is by the standards set for the language.
+The W3 consortium sets these standards for both HTML and CSS.
+Also, there is a high possibility in CSS that if the code is incorrect, it will function adversely to the expected behavior.
+This is where the validator comes into play and points out if the code is wrong.

 Uses of CSS Validator

-Validating your CSS code, primarily makes sure, that the code that is being compiled adheres to the standards that have been finalized by the W3 Consortium.
-CSS has partial support in browsers i.e not all the browsers always support all CSS features and properties.
+Validating your CSS code primarily ensures that the code being compiled adheres to the standards that the W3 Consortium has finalized.
+CSS has partial support in browsers, i.e., not all browsers always support all CSS features and properties.
 A CSS validator lets you know which feature is supported in which browser.
 There are two main advantages of validating your CSS code.
 Let’s discuss them in detail.

 1. Cross-Platform Code

 As discussed earlier, CSS sometimes shows browser-specific behavior.
-For example, a developer codes and styles his page of preference and run it on a specific browser and get the desired result.
+For example, a developer codes and styles his page of preference and runs it on a specific browser and get the desired result.
 There is a chance that when the end-user explores the same page through some other browser, some features might not be displayed as they should be.
 This is because that particular browser does not support that feature.
-Also, there is also a possibility that different versions of the same browser may show variation in supporting various CSS and HTML features, which causes bugs and error in the deployed code.
+Also, different versions of the same browser may show variations in supporting various CSS and HTML features, which causes bugs and errors in the deployed code.
 CSS Validator points these out so that the code can be modeled accordingly.

 2. Search Engine Friendly

-When a developer loads their pages to the web, each search engine parses the code for specific keywords, in their own manner or mechanism.
-Now, if the code has certain bugs or things that are unfathomable, the parsing can have different predictions.
-The search engine will decide on their own, how to deal with the errors and bugs.
+When a developer loads their pages to the web, each search engine parses the code for specific keywords in their manner or mechanism.
+If the code has specific bugs or unfathomable things, the parsing can have different predictions.
+The search engine will decide on its own how to deal with the errors and bugs.
 This will impact the visibility of the page.
 To avoid this, make sure that CSS and HTML code is validated.

 How Does CSS Validator Work?